How does Energy Hub work out my energy costs?

 Units of energy used (in kWh) X Unit cost of energy = Cost of energy

 Energy Hub then builds in your standing charges and VAT to give you a detailed picture of your energy spend.

 Any figures shown in Energy Hub are provided for the purpose of understanding and managing your consumption, it is not intended as a replacement for your bill.
-To see your latest bill please see the 'My bills and payments' page.
+You can find your latest bill within MyAccount or via the EDF app.

 Energy Breakdown costs